-- A process to identify hazards associated to its services which shall be based on a combination of reactive, proactive and predictive methods of safety data collection. - A process that ensures analysis, assessment and control of the safety risks associated with identified hazards. - A process to ensure that its contribution to the risk of aircraft accidents is minimised as far as is reasonably practicable.
+- A process to identify hazards associated to its services which shall be based on a combination of reactive, proactive and predictive methods of safety data collection. - A process that ensures analysis, assessment and control of the safety risks associated with identified hazards.

+• A process to ensure that its contribution to the risk of aircraft accidents is as low as reasonably practicable.